rancher/tf-rancher-up/README.md

 ## About The Project

 This repository comprises reusable terraform [modules](./modules) to deploy Rancher, a complete software stack for teams adopting containers, on a Kubernetes cluster provisioned in any of the infrastructure/cloud platforms(AWS/VMware/Azure/GCP/DigitalOcean).
 Provisioning can be customized using different Kubernetes distributions(RKE/RKE2/K3S/EKS/AKS/GKE) and will be here by referred to as [recipes](./recipes).
-We can deploy upstream Kubernetes (cluster used only for running Rancher) and Downstream Kubernetes (cluster used for workloads) using these terraform modules by stitching together various recipes.
+We can deploy upstream Kubernetes (cluster used only for running Rancher), deploy Rancher and Downstream Kubernetes (cluster used for workloads) using these terraform modules by stitching together various recipes.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>